this-click/shaping-calculator-app/README.md

-An work in progress app to help shape my knitting projects.
+A work in progress app to help shape my knitting projects.

 Based on Roxanne Richardson's spreadsheet, this app supports my hobby and demonstrates data persistence using Room library.